For updates on this commission visit www.cambridgerules1848.com

 This artist film has been funded and assisted by the Cheshire Grand Lodge and is now in the editing suite for post production.

-My thanks to everyone at the Wallasey Masonic Hall, Ian Dallinger for such a sterling performance, and my cameraman Nick Holden-Sim for his skill and expertise.
-My thanks also to Matthew Frost for his additional prep work around the oration.
-The film will premiere in 2019.
+My thanks to everyone at the Wallasey Masonic Hall, Ian Dallinger for such a sterling performance, my cameraman Nick Holden-Sim for his skill and expertise, and Sebastian for the editing.
+My thanks also to Matthew Frost for his early development work around the oration.